PayPal Here card machine review

 PayPal counts all your PayPal transactions, not just payments you take through PayPal Here, so it will include any online sales.

 Visa and Mastercard can enjoy lower rates of between 1% and 2.75% for monthly sales exceeding £1,500, but AmEx is always charged at the top rate of 2.75% (this is pretty common).

-PayPal charges variable (and some of the heftier) fees for foreign cards, so make sure your small business isn’t serving a tonne of international customers with expensive foreign credit cards.
+The card-issuing country PayPal apply charges to are variable (and some of the heftier) fees for foreign cards, so make sure your small business isn’t serving a tonne of international customers with expensive foreign credit cards.

-PayPal Here accepts Visa, Mastercard, Maestro and American Express.
+Cards supported with PayPal Here include: Mastercard, Maestro and American Express.
 This is a slightly shorter list than SumUp (which also supports V Pay) and iZettle (which includes Union Pay and USB, Diners), but to be fair, those cards are pretty rare in the UK.

 You can also now pay using contactless on PayPal Here with credit cards, debit cards and smartphones for transactions under £30 (or more with Apple Pay).

 PayPal provide plenty of online and phone support.

 As you’d expect from a leading global payments company, PayPal offers robust support by phone, email or directly in the PayPal Here app.
 PayPal claims it can answer 95% of queries online, either through their Community Forum or over its Facebook and Twitter channels.